-The table below provides illustrates how Level filtering works.
-Im the table, the vertical header shows the Level of the LogEvent, while the horizontal header shows the Level associated with the appopriate LoggerConfig.
+The table below illustrates how Level filtering works.
+In the table, the vertical header shows the Level of the LogEvent, while the horizontal header shows the Level associated with the appropriate LoggerConfig.
 The intersection identifies whether the LogEvent would be allowed to pass for further processing (Yes) or discarded (No).

 Although an event may be accepted by a Filter the event still might not be logged.
 This can happen when the event is accepted by the pre-LoggerConfig Filter but is then denied by a LoggerConfig filter or is denied by all Appenders.